maldoinc/wireup/docs/pages/interfaces.md

     pass
 ```

 In the above example when asking for `Engine` the container will inject `ElectricEngine`.
-For the rest of the
+For the other implementations
-implementations you need to specify the qualifier as usual.
+you need to specify the qualifier as usual.